janoguerab/holamundo/Readme.md

 This is an react native "Hello Word!" project example

 ## How to Run on Android?
-us npx react-native run-android
+use npx react-native run-android

 ## How to Run on IOS?
-us npx react-native run-ios
+use npx react-native run-ios